learn-co-students/js-callbacks-ios-0615/README.md

 ## Note

+Remember, calling a function with `()` means that you'll execute that code immediately.
 When you pass a function in as an argument, do not call it with `()`!

 ## Instructions